apache/hudi/docs/_docs/1_6_flink_quick_start_guide.md

 WITH (
   'connector' = 'hudi',
   'path' = 'table_base_path',
+  'write.tasks' = '1', -- default is 4 ,required more resource
+  'compaction.tasks' = '1', -- default is 10 ,required more resource
   'table.type' = 'MERGE_ON_READ' -- this creates a MERGE_ON_READ table, by default is COPY_ON_WRITE
 );